bravo-project/bravo/README.md

-# Bravo - The Social Review Blockchain That Pays Its Community
+# Bravo - The Review Blockchain That Pays Its Community

 Welcome to the official repository for Bravo, the social review blockchain that pays its community!